When Hospitalization For Depression Is Needed

 When an individual’s level of functioning deteriorates to such an extent, the focus may not only be on mental well-being, as their physical health can also be at risk.
 They might neglect nutrition, medication, or other critical health needs.

-Hospitalization offers an environment where individuals can receive structured care, addressing their mental and physical needs.
+Hospitalization offers an environment where people with depression can receive structured care, addressing their mental and physical needs.
 The aim is to stabilize the individual, helping them regain their functional abilities and safely return to their daily lives.

 Psychotic symptoms